zubaird/review-week-topics/react/01-intro-and-setup.md

 ### What is React?

-According to the official React introduction, Angular is a-
+According to the official React introduction,  is a-

-> client-side technology, written entirely in JavaScript.
-It works with the long-established technologies of the web (HTML, CSS, and JavaScript) to make the development of web apps easier and faster than ever before.

-It boils down to this: **.**
+> A JavaScript Library For Building User Interfaces

 ### Essential Things To Know, Terms and Concepts